TrendonRobinson/old-TrendonRobinson.github.io/README.md

 Use this section to include a brief code snippet of functionality that you are proud of an a brief description

-This code gets the innerHTML of elements with the "animatedTitles" class and it skips over tags suchs as '<br>' tags while wrapping the letters in "<span>" tags.
+This code gets the innerHTML of elements with the "animatedTitles" class and it skips over tags suchs as 'br' tags while wrapping the letters in 'span' tags.

 ```js
 function findClosing(arr, i) {